Ziggoto/voting-dapp-sample/README.md

 # Voting Dapp Ethereum

-> A little timid implementation of a decentralized a pwa voting app powered by blockchain
+> A little timid implementation of a decentralized pwa voting app powered by blockchain

 ## How does it works?